Crews prepared with salt, sand, snow-clearing equipment on commuter rail ahead of storm

-Chief Meteorologist Jeremy Reiner says the snowstorm could bring as much as 5 inches of snow to parts of Massachusetts and New Hampshire, while other parts of the region may see a few flakes and mainly rain.
+The snowstorm could bring as much as 6 inches of snow to parts of Massachusetts and New Hampshire, while other parts of the region may see a few flakes and mainly rain.

 Teams will be ready with salt, sand and snow-clearing equipment at outlying stations as the flakes begin to fall.